 In case you’ve never used VST plugins before, here’s a brief introduction.
 The acronym VST stands for Virtual Studio Technology.
 It is a special kind of software interface which allows the user to load 3rd party audio effects and virtual instruments as plugins inside a VST compatible DAW program (Digital Audio Workstation).
 The technology was first introduced by Steinberg back in 1996 and has made a huge impact on the way we make music today.

-So, a VST plugin is basically a VST effect or a VST instrument intended for use in a host program which supports Virtual Studio Technology.
+So, a VST plugin is basically a virtual effect or a virtual instrument intended for use in a host program which supports Virtual Studio Technology.
 It allows us to expand our software studio with plugins, the same way we would use hardware effects and instruments in a real studio.
-There are literally thousands of VSTs out there available for free download and use, as well as several quite powerful freeware host applications which can be used to create music using VST technology.
+There are literally thousands of VSTs out there available for free download and use, as well as several quite powerful freeware host applications which can be used to create music with virtual instruments and effects.

 Your computer is the central part of your digital music studio.
 Assuming that you’re happy with your hardware setup, the next task is to install a collection of software which will allow you to record and produce music in the best way possible.
 Choosing the right audio software and learning how to use it should be your highest priority!